rubensworks/article-privacy-decentralized/content/introduction.md

 so that malicious aggregators are not able to read this data.

-In this article, we share our vision on querying in decentralized environments while taking into account private data.
+In this article, we share our vision on querying in decentralized environments in privacy-preserving manner.
-We discuss the state of the art, identify the open challenges to enable privacy-preserving querying, and we propose a high-level framework for tackling these challenges.
+We discuss the state of the art, identify the open challenges to enable privacy-preserving querying, and we propose a high-level framework for tackling these challenges, including a theoretical evaluation about its feasibility.
 Our goal is *not* to introduce a complete solution to these problems, instead, our contribution is a framework into which future research can be positioned.
 Concretely, our framework focuses on three aspects:

-Is the goal really what we (will) do?
-We have to make sure that we don't try to do too much.
-Focus on either: a framework, an idea for a solution, or a concrete method.
-{:.todo}

-1. Enhancing decentralized *access control* through key exchange
-2. Protocols for key management
-3. Optimizing federated querying through privacy-preserving aggregation
+1. Optimizing federated querying through privacy-preserving aggregation (introduce aggregators here)
+2. Extension of access control
+3. Extension of identity management (to allow encoding of AMFs)

 We may want to improve these three points
 {:.todo}